mizly/Harmonious/README.md

 [Stack Overflow (again)](https://stackoverflow.com/questions/68986409/inverting-colors-within-shape-in-processing) - Helped me figure out the invert colour effect using ```blendMode(DIFFERENCE)```, which applies the effect on an area defined by a shape.

-[Processing Foundation Discourse](https://discourse.processing.org/t/blendmode-difference-in-p2d-p3d/17541) - Invert colour similarly to ```blendMode(DIFFERENCE)``` using P2D/P3D, an OpenGL powered graphics engine which could provide better performance.
+[Processing Foundation Discourse](https://discourse.processing.org/t/blendmode-difference-in-p2d-p3d/17541) - Helped me figure out how to invert colour similarly to ```blendMode(DIFFERENCE)``` using P2D/P3D, an OpenGL powered graphics engine which could provide better performance.

+[DelftStack](https://www.delftstack.com/howto/python/python-call-function-from-a-string/#:~:text=call%20the%20function.-,Use%20locals()%20and%20globals()%20to%20Call%20a%20Function,of%20the%20given%20source%20code.) - Helped me figure out how to call a function from a string name, which was useful as I had lots of repetitive function names like ```level1, level2, level3```, etc...

+[Florida State University](https://www.math.fsu.edu/~rabert/TeX/parabola/parabola.html), [Math Stack Exchange](https://math.stackexchange.com/questions/3029005/drawing-bezier-curve-from-a-parabola) - Helped me figure out how to graph a degree 2 (parabola) polynomial equations using a bezier curve, which was necessary for the game to function properly.

+Last but not least, big thanks to [Xiang](https://github.com/Rifltz) for helping me with some of the animations and giving valuable feedback!